omarabozied5/HeadwayIOS/README.md

 - SwiftUI for UI
 - MVVM architecture
 - Async/await for networking
-- UserDefaults for local storage
+- UserDefaults & AppStorage for local storage

 ## Contributing
 1. Fork the repository